curiosdevcookie/Programming-Elixir-by-Dave-Thomas/README.md

 # Learning the fundamentals of Elixir

-Based on "Programming Elixir ≥ 1.6" by Dave Thomas (2nd Edition).
+Notes based on "Programming Elixir ≥ 1.6" by Dave Thomas (2nd Edition).
+This book is recommended for anyone who wants to learn Elixir.
+It's written in a highly entertaining style, and is easy to follow.